guicho271828/bit-ops/README.md

 ### Macro AS-BITWISE-OPERATIONS (&key result) &body body

 Compute bitwise operations using bit vector arithmetic.
-BODY accepts a single form.
-Within BODY, one can use variables holding bit-vectors as arguments to bitwise operations, as well as constants 0 and 1, which maps to the bit vector filled with 0 or 1, respectively.
+`BODY` accepts a single form.
+Within `BODY`, one can use variables holding bit-vectors as arguments to bitwise operations, as well as constants 0 and 1, which maps to the bit vector filled with 0 or 1, respectively.
 All bit-vectors that are involved in bitwise operations should be of the same length.

-Primitive operators corresponds to ANSI CL functions: For example, (not subform) is compiled into (bit-not subform <temporary storage>) .
+Primitive operators corresponds to ANSI CL functions: For example, `(not subform)` is compiled into `(bit-not subform <temporary storage>)` .
 Following primitive operators are available:

     not and andc1 andc2 eqv ior nand nor orc1 orc2 xor

-Additionally, (SUBSEQ FORM OFFSET) operator evaluates FORM and extracts its window starting from OFFSET and of the length equal to the other variables.
+Additionally, `(SUBSEQ FORM OFFSET)` operator evaluates FORM and extracts its window starting from OFFSET and of the length equal to the other variables.
 FORM is a regular lisp expression, not a bitwise operation, and the result may be different from the other bit-vectors.

-The final computation result is stored in a newly allocated vector, or in RESULT if specified, in spirit similar to the optional argument of Common Lisp bit-vector functions.
+The final computation result is stored in a newly allocated vector, or in `RESULT` if specified, in spirit similar to the optional argument of Common Lisp bit-vector functions.
 The entire form returns the bit-vector which contains the result.